MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Boccia/instructions2.md

 ## Task

 Create an app that will ask for which colour won an end, and how many points were scored.
 The total points for each team (colour) will be calculated and displayed.
 The team with the most points will declared the winner.
 All values entered must be valid.
+If the game is a draw, state that it will go to a 'Sudden death'.

 ## Example User Interface